-Building Background: The Beat Generation, authors, and their works
+The Beat Generation, Authors, and Their Works

-I think the first thing that is synonymous with these revolutionary baby boomers is that they grew up during the romantic view of suburbia in America post-WWII.
-It was in these hallowed halls of capitalist complacency, that the likes of Allen Ginsberg, Jack Kerouac, and Gary Snyder emerged.
-Kerouac himself came up with the term โ€œBeat Generation,โ€ which addressed the beat down and disenfranchised with the system.
-The home of this movement was in the prestigious schools out west (San Francisco), where the most prominent writer could get published in journals and rebel against the intellectualism of the Enlightenment of a former movement and focus on more personal and private matters.
+These revolutionary pre-baby boomers grew up in the 1940s-1950s when there existed a romantic view of suburbia in America post-WWII.
+As such, it was in these halls of capitalist complacency, that the likes of Allen Ginsberg, Jack Kerouac, and Gary Snyder emerged.
+Kerouac himself came up with the term “Beat Generation,” which addressed the beat down and disenfranchised with the system.

 Major Themes and Authors